 There are a few different theories as to how this regional dish was born.
 The first is that it became popular in rural North Carolina during the Civil War.
 Simply out of desperation, and not wanting to waste anything edible, locals made generally unusable pig parts into a ground mix.
 Another theory claims that the meat became a staple during the Great Depression because it's cheap to make and can be prepared in a variety of ways for breakfast, lunch, and dinner.

 Both of those theories hinge on the fact that livermush is fairly inexpensive and can be prepared in a number of different ways.
-While both of those stories probably hold true, ultimately, historians think that the mixture was probably brought to the Appalachian Mountains by German settlers who came down from the Pennsylvania region, which also explains why it's similar to scrapple found a little further north.
+While both of those stories probably hold true, ultimately, historians think that the mixture was probably brought to the Appalachian Mountains by German settlers who came down from the Pennsylvania region, which also explains why it's similar to scrapple found a little further north, and Leberwurst.

 How to Make It

 Livermush isn't something you usually "make" on your own.
 There are a few recipes online, but it's generally left to professional processing companies.
 The most common way to prepare livermush is to cut a slice off of a block and fry it until it's golden brown.
 It's then served for breakfast alongside eggs or grits.
-It's also popular as a sandwich meat for lunch or dinner, and plenty of people swear by putting a slice on a bun with grape jelly.
+It's also popular as a slice of sandwich meat for lunch or dinner, and plenty of people swear by putting a slice on a bun with grape jelly.
 You'll sometimes find it as an ingredient in omelets and as a pizza topping.

 The Shelby Livermush Festival